gbxyz/perl-net-rdap/README.md

 returned by the server).
 As such, it provides a single unified interface to information about all unique Internet identifiers.

+If you want a command-line RDAP client, see [App::rdapper](https://metacpan.org/pod/App%3A%3Ardapper).

 # METHODS

 ## Constructor